Dakaraj/gatling-to-influxdb/README.md

 Application can be used for parsing an existing log file, but some tricky approach is required for it.
 Easier way will be implemented in later versions.

+Application works fine on Linux and MacOS but can have issues on Windows as it was not tested using this OS.
+Possible issue: not finding a log file or a directory containing it.

 No unit tests are written for application as of right now and it's absolutely not production ready or battle tested yet.
 But you can try it anyway :)

 It was also only tested on HTTP requests, no WS or other protocols were used, so if you have logs containing some data for non-HTTP protocols I'll be glad if you provide it (obfuscate data if need to) for analysis.